Hiroshi Kume

-Hiroshi Kume (久米 宏, Kume Hiroshi) is a Japanese television and radio presenter, journalist, author, and goodwill ambassador for Germany.
-He is the host of the TBS radio talk show Kume Hiroshi Radio Nandesukedo.
+Hiroshi Kume (久米 宏, Kume Hiroshi) was a Japanese television and radio presenter, journalist, author, and goodwill ambassador for Germany.
+He was the host of the TBS radio talk show Kume Hiroshi Radio Nandesukedo.

 From 1978 to 1985, he served as host of pop music show The Best Ten.
 From October 1985 to March 2004, he was the anchor for TV Asahi's news program News Station.

 Biography

-Kume was born on July 14, 1944, in Urawa, Saitama, which is now part of the city of Saitama.
-He has three sisters, and he is the youngest child of an engineer working for Japanese National Railways and Toshiba Corporation.
+Kume was born on 14 July 1944, in Urawa, Saitama, which is now part of the city of Saitama.
+He had three sisters, and he was the youngest child of an engineer working for Japanese National Railways and Toshiba Corporation.
 After World War II ended, he was moved to Shinagawa, Tokyo, where he was raised.

-He loved watching radio and TV programs in his early years.
-Kokontei Shinshō, a prominent rakugo storyteller, was one of the personality he admired.
+He loved watching radio and television programs in his early years.
+Kokontei Shinshō, a prominent rakugo storyteller, was one of the personalities he admired.

 Education

-He studied politics and economics at Waseda University from 1963, graduating in 1967.
+Kume studied politics and economics at Waseda University from 1963, graduating in 1967.

 Career

 TBS

 After Kume graduated from Waseda University in 1967, he started his broadcasting career at TBS as an announcer at age 22.
-His hard work at that time led him to be suffered from tuberculosis.
+His hard work at that time led him to suffer from tuberculosis.

 In April 1970, he became Friday's personality for Back In Music, but five weeks later he retired from it because of illness.

 From May 1970, he was a correspondent for the radio program Rokusuke Ei Presents Saturday Wide Radio Tokyo.

-In 1975, Kinichi Hagimoto, one of Japan's most notable TV personalities, recommended Kume as the host of the quiz show Pittashi Kan Kan he also starred.
+In 1975, Kinichi Hagimoto, one of Japan's most notable TV personalities, recommended Kume as the host of the quiz show Pittashi Kan Kan and he also starred.
 This program was broadcast nationwide, and it helped him to be one of Japan's famous TV personalities.